 In the college writing class students were provided with some basic formatting for their papers.
 Students were reminded that they should take pride in their work and that their papers should be clean (including proper headings, etc.).
 Students were also told that their papers should be mechanically perfect and were encouraged to use spell-checkers and grammar checkers (but to use them wisely).
 Additional formatting guidelines for the writing assignments were presented during class.
-The concept papers constituted 10% of the students' grade in the college writing class.
+In the Fall 2000 class, the concept papers constituted 10% of the students' grade in the college writing class.
 The Editorial, Interview, and Advertising assignments were worth 15% each, and the Creative assignment was worth 10%.
+In the Fall 2001 class, each concept paper was worth 5% of the final grade.
+The Resource Compilation was also worth 5%.
+The Research Paper was worth 25%, and the Analytical and Personal Essays were worth 15% each.
 In addition to these requirements, students were required to make a substantial revision of one of their writing assignments.
 The revision would be graded both on how good it is on its own, as well as on how much it differs from the previous draft.
 Changes in style or voice, drastic reorganization, and risky, new thinking were strongly encouraged and rewarded.
 Students were told that revisions that were submitted that had only copy editing (i.e. grammatical, sentence-level) changes would receive an automatic "F." Students were allowed to turn in their revisions at any point during the semester.
 In addition, students were encouraged (but not required) to revise more than one paper during the semester.
 Students choosing to submit revisions that met the above standards were able to improve their scores on that particular writing assignment.
-V. Feedback from Students